Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 Check to Make Sure that You’re Definitely out of Heating Oil

 Running out of oil isn’t the only failure that your home’s heating oil system can have.
 This means that running out of fuel isn’t always the problem.
-So if you’re suspicious that you’ve run out of oil.
 A couple of winters ago, I thought I had run out of oil, but my float gauge said I had half a tank.
 Turns out, it was a faulty starter!
 So be sure to be mindful that you might’ve not run out of oil!

 Most heating oil tanks are equipped with some kind of float gauge.
 This type of gauge in particular will measure the level of your oil tank using a bobber.
 This will give you an estimation of how many gallons of oil are in your tank.
 Inside the gauge’s translucent cylinder, you will see a colorful disc.
 Gently pressing on the disc will help you get an idea of if it’s accurate or not.
 If you press down on it, it should slowly return to normal if there is oil in the tank.
 But if it doesn’t, then you are most likley out of oil.
 If there is oil in your tank, then you can skip “Restarting Your Burner”